The following is the Trash section from the Handbook.

 Section 1.
 Schedule

-The Summitt Chase Cluster Association has contracted AAA Recycling and Trash Removal Services (Republic Services) to provide trash removal services.
-Trash and Recycling pickup occur according to the following schedule.
+The Summitt Chase Cluster Association has contracted American Disposal (www.americandisposal.com or 866-884-8700) to provide trash removal services.
+Trash, Recycling, and Yard Waste pickups occur according to the following schedule:

 - Recycling pickup: Friday

-AAA will provide services on all holidays that fall on regularly-scheduled pickup days with the exception of Independence Day, Thanksgiving Day, Christmas Day, and New Year’s Day.
-If a regularly-scheduled pickup day falls on one of these holidays, service will resume on the next regularly scheduled pickup day.
+American provides services on all holidays that fall on regularly-scheduled pickup days with the exception of Independence Day, Thanksgiving Day, Christmas Day, and New Year’s Day.
+If a regularly-scheduled pickup day falls on one of these holidays, services resume on the next regularly scheduled pickup day. (www.americandisposal.com/faqs/virginia-holiday-service-schedule)

 Section 2.
 Containers

-A. Trash must be properly contained and secured when left out for pick up.
+Trash must be properly contained and secured when left out for pick up.
 Poorly secured trash frequently gets scattered throughout the community by strong winds or wild animals.
-This is a health hazard and it is unsightly.
+Please make sure all trash is secure and won’t blow away.

 Section 3.
 Trash Removal

-E. Trash containers and bags should not exceed 50 pounds in weight per container or bag.
+C. Trash containers should not exceed 50 pounds in weight per container or bag.

-F. Any trash not collected for any reason must be stored in a secure trash container in the rear yard or inside the home until the following pickup day.
+D. Any trash not collected, for any reason, must be stored in a secure trash container in the rear yard or inside the home until the next pickup day.

-I. Containers or bundles weighing more than 50 pounds, or longer than 4 feet in length, will not be collected as household trash or limited bulk items.
+G. Containers or bundles weighing more than 50 pounds, or longer than 4 feet in length, will not be collected as household trash.
 Commercial construction trash/renovation debris (any items resulting from renovations in home) must be pre-scheduled for removal.
-Resident’s will be required to call the Customer Service Center at 703-818-8222 to put in a request to remove the item(s) with additional billing to the individual homeowner.
+Residents are required to call the trash vendor to request removal of the item(s), with additional billing to the individual homeowner.

-J. Ferrous metal/white good items, such as appliances, will be picked up by prior arrangement.
+H. Ferrous metal/white good items, such as appliances, will be picked up by prior arrangement.
 These items include but are not limited to Propane grills (no propane), Refrigerator *FREON-FREE (upright and horizontal), Washer, Dryer, Dishwasher, Water Heater, Freezer *FREON-FREE (upright and horizontal), and Air Conditioner Units *FREON-FREE (window & outside).
 All appliances containing *Freon (CFC’s) must be tagged with certification that it is FREON-FREE prior to removal.
 Contact your Heating and Air Conditioning dealer for CFC removal.
-Resident’s will be required to call the Customer Service Center at (703) 818-8222 to put in a request to remove the item(s) with additional billing to the individual homeowner.
+Residents are required to call the trash vendor to request removal of the item(s), with additional billing to the individual homeowner.

 Section 4.
 Recycling

-D. Containers should be clearly marked with the resident’s house number.
+C. Containers should be clearly marked as recycling and with the resident’s house number.

-H. If a resident does not use a recycling container, trash bags may be used.
-Trash bags must be either clear or blue recycling bags and must be securely tied or double-bagged, and cannot be placed at the curb until the morning of pickup.
+G. If a resident does not use a recycling container, trash bags may be used.
+Trash bags must be either clear or blue recycling bags and must be securely tied or double-bagged, and CANNOT be placed at the curb until the morning of pickup.

 - Food & beverage “small necked” plastic bottles